 Non-employee directors receive an annual equity award.
 Since fiscal 2007, the equity award has been exclusively in the form of restricted stock.
 The "targeted value" for the annual non-employee director equity award is established each year by the Board following discussions with Mercer.
-From fiscal 2009 through fiscal 2011 the targeted value was \$225,000.
-In October 2011, the Board approved an increase in the targeted value for fiscal 2012 compensation to \$240,000.
-The Board did not change the targeted value for fiscal 2013 compensation.
+Since October 2011 the targeted value has been \$240,000.
+The Board did not change the targeted value for fiscal 2014 compensation.
 The number of restricted shares awarded to each non-employee director is determined by dividing the applicable targeted value by the Fair Market Value of a share of our Common Stock, as defined under our equity plans.
 For purposes of our equity plans, "Fair Market Value" is the closing price of our Common Stock on the last market-trading day prior to the date of grant.
-The restrictions on the shares awarded through fiscal 2012 lapse for 50% of such shares on the first anniversary of the date of grant (the "Vesting Period").
-The restrictions on the shares awarded in fiscal 2013 lapse for 100% of such shares on the first anniversary of the date of grant.
+The restrictions on the shares awarded in fiscal 2014 lapse for 100% of such shares on the first anniversary of the date of grant (the "Vesting Period").
 Notwithstanding the foregoing, the restrictions will lapse for 100% of such shares in the event a director either reaches the mandatory retirement age or retires from the Board during the Vesting Period having achieved a minimum of three years of service with the Board prior to the effective date of his or her retirement.

-Fiscal 2012 Director Compensation
+Fiscal 2014 Director Compensation

-The following table details the total compensation earned by our non-employee directors in fiscal 2012.
+The following table details the total compensation earned by our non-employee directors in fiscal 2014.